-But that was then and this is now because Paddy is giving away £1m at Sandown on March 13th – just before the Cheltenham Festival comes under orders three days later.
+But that was then and this is now because Paddy is giving away £1m at Sandown on March 13th in the 2.25pm Imperial Cup – just before the Cheltenham Festival comes under orders three days later.

 And that’s not all.
 As proud sponsor of the Paddy Power Imperial Cup we’ll also being putting up a £50k bonus to the horse that wins the Imperial Cup and goes on to win any race at the Cheltenham Festival the week after.

-If you somehow missed it, we’ve been running qualifying races over the last few months leading up to the Millionaire Chase and all our lucky sweepstake spot owners have already been paid £/€10,000 just for making it this far – with a further £/€990,000 going to whoever draws the winning horse in the sweepstake for the Millionaire Chase at Sandown after the final declarations on March 11.
+If you somehow missed it, we’ve been running qualifiers over the last few months leading up to the Millionaire Chase and all our lucky sweepstake spot owners have already been paid £/€10,000 just for making it this far – with a further £/€990,000 going to whoever draws the winning horse in the big race.

 In the hat so far are Carol from Co Cork who had a birthday to remember when backing the winner in the first qualifying race, Stimulating Song, way back on the 14th of November at Cheltenham.
 The next Paddy Punter to pocket £/€10,000 just for making it to the Millionaire Chase was Chris from Mohill who didn’t even know what he was opting in for when correctly picking First Flow to triumph at Ascot on November 21st.
 Some people have all the luck.